 Know that the peace of mind you are able to provide clients is unmatchable, and that is a trend we see growing well into the future.

 2. Safety and Hygiene are a Priority

 The pandemic created a world where safety, sanitation efforts, and cleanliness rank above price.
 Airlines that responded to COVID-19 with enhanced cleaning procedures, a cut-down on in-flight capacity (restricted 50-60% on average), mandatory mask-wearing, and contactless check-ins maintained a good reputation through the worst of the pandemic.
-Airlines that noticeably put their own profit ahead of passenger safety by underperforming sanitation procedures, refusing ticket flexibility, and charging for masks lost loyalty that is unlikely to be restored when travel returns to normal.
+Airlines that noticeably put their own profit ahead of passenger safety by underperforming sanitation procedures, refusing ticket flexibility, and charging for masks (looking at you, Spirit) lost loyalty that is unlikely to be restored when travel returns to normal.

 Top three best airlines, ranked by Forbes: Delta Airlines, Alaska Airlines, JetBlue